gabbifish/distributed-dns/README.md

 to respond to DNS queries, while maintaining consistent resource records among them and propogating the addition of new resource records to one node.

-Flotsam is a course project for the autumn 2017 offering of Stanford [CS244B](http://cs244b.scs.stanford.edu).
+This is a course project for the autumn 2017 offering of Stanford [CS244B](http://cs244b.scs.stanford.edu).

 ## Node design